linagee/cordova-androidpublisher/README.md

 Click 'Generate new JSON key'

-Save the .json file and remember where you download it to.
+Save the .json file and download/move it to ~/.androidKeys

 Delete the old .p12 Certificate Fingerprint (not the JSON one!)
 Its probably the first one that you'll want to delete.